 Family reunification procedure

-The law on registered partnership allows the spouse to be recognized as the legal heir in case of the death of the partner and consequently allows family reunification for the foreign spouse.
+The law on registered partnership no longer applies and the married same-sex spouse is recognized as the legal heir in case of the death of the partner.

-To proceed to a registered partnership in Switzerland, the foreign partner must first be able to establish the legality of her/his stay in Switzerland, for example be on a 90 day Schengen visa or hold any valid visa or Swiss permit.
+To proceed with a family reunification procedure for same-sex partners, the couple must be married after having established the legality of her/his stay in Switzerland, for example be on a 90 day Schengen visa or hold any valid visa or Swiss permit.

-Then the preparation procedure takes place at the civil registry authority of the commune of the Swiss resident and follows the same steps as a marriage procedure.
+Then the preparation procedure takes place at the civil registry authority of the commune of the Swiss resident before allowing the couple to celebrate their union.

-The timeframe for such procedure should not exceed 5 years from the date of the registered partnership or foreign marriage is concluded (art.
+The timeframe for such procedure should not exceed 5 years from the date of the foreign marriage (art.
 47 al. 1 LEI).

-Since January 2018, same-sex couples in Switzerland can adopt their registered partner’s child and obtain shared parental authority (art.
+Since January 2018, same-sex couples in Switzerland can adopt their registered/married partner’s child and obtain shared parental authority (art.
 27 al. 1 LPart).

 The couple must have been together for at least 3 years and the non-biological parent must have at least 16 years age difference with the child and must have provided at least 1 year of parental care.
 The child must give his consent when older than 12-13 years old (art.
 265 al. 1 CC).